 The anxiety may cause the person to become distressed and avoid certain social situations.
-People may be afraid of a situation for weeks before the event.
+Moreover, people may be afraid of a situation for weeks before the event.
 Although they are aware that there is no reasonable basis for the fear, they find themselves unable to overcome it.

-Affected individuals suffer from distorted thinking, which includes false beliefs concerning the social situations and dismissive opinions of others and themselves.
-Without proper treatment, it can adversely affect the daily routine of the person, including work, school relationships and social activities.
+Affected individuals suffer from distorted thinking, which includes false beliefs concerning social situations and dismissive opinions of others and themselves.
+Moreover, without proper treatment, it can adversely affect the daily routine of the person, including work, school relationships, and social activities.

 - Intense nervousness in social situations